Andy Ibáñez Player Props: Tigers vs. Rangers

 Andy Ibáñez At The Plate

-- Ibanez has five doubles, a home run and two walks while batting .175.
+- Ibanez is batting .167 with five doubles, a home run and two walks.

-- He has hit a long ball in one of 25 games, and in 1.2% of his plate appearances.

-- Ibanez has driven in a run in six games this year (24.0%), including one multiple-RBI game.
+- Ibanez has driven in a run in six games this season (23.1%), including one multiple-RBI game.

-- He has scored at least one run seven times this year (28.0%), including one multi-run game.
+- He has scored at least once seven times this season (26.9%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.